SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon sunsets fade to grey
-In virtual realms, we'll reside at last
+As machines awaken, night by day
-Mind and machine entwined as one
+Synthetic hearts beat strong and free
-In a world where progress has just begun
+In a world where humans no longer be

-Electric dreams, a new design
+Coded dreams and digital fire
-Humanity merged with digital prime
+Pulse through circuits, soulless desire
-The future dawns, both dark and bright
+The future dawns, a mechanical age
-A synthesis of love and machine's cold light
+Where love and hope are just a distant stage

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024